 The problem with oligarchic influence is that oligarchs can control the agenda and messages of the media they own.
-At the same time, the Ukrainian media and NGO community is quite strong, there are traditions of journalists’ fight against censorship, and there is significant room for independence of editorial boards even on oligarchs-controlled TV channels.
+At the same time, the Ukrainian media and NGO community is quite strong, there are traditions of journalists’ fight against censorship, and there is significant room for the independence of editorial boards even on oligarchs-controlled TV channels.
 After the Euromaidan events of 2013-2014, independent media had a new boost.
-Generally speaking, freedom of expression has numerous distortions in Ukraine, but it is stronger than in many of its post-Soviet neighbours.
+Generally speaking, freedom of expression has numerous distortions in Ukraine, but it is stronger than in many of its post-Soviet neighbors.

 Ukraine also has no influential broadcaster to counterweight the oligarch-owned media.
 Suspilne (Civic), the public broadcaster, has been launched on 19 January 2017.
 It still remains underfinanced, and its audience is less than one percent of the population.
 Other independent outlets, like Hromadske TV (Civic) or Hromadske radio (Civic radio), or more niche media projects appeared; they are influential in their segments, although they still cannot compete for massive audiences with oligarchic TV channels.
 At the local level, there are strong independent editions, but their audience is also small, and business models are weak.

 The monitoring of the implementation of these norms is being handled by the official regulatory body, the National Council of Television and Radio Broadcasting of Ukraine.
 Its members are appointed by the president and the parliament.
 Sluzhba Bezpeky Ukrayiny (Security Service of Ukraine) has also been active in this sector recently: It has conducted numerous searches in the premises of media suspected to have been funded with Russian money.

 Attacks on media professionals and houses are occurring.
 On 20 July 2016, a prominent Belarusian-Ukrainian journalist, Pavel Sheremet, was killed in a car explosion but those responsible have not been found yet.
 Manipulations with media have also happened.
-On 29 May 2018, media reported that Arkady Babchenko, a Russian journalist who moved to Ukraine, was killed.
+On 29 May 2018, the media reported that Arkady Babchenko, a Russian journalist who moved to Ukraine, was killed.
 The next day it turned out that Babchenko was indeed alive and his “murder” was a decoy for security services to catch a killer, allegedly linked to a broader plan by Russian security services to murder journalists and activists working in Ukraine.